theo-armour/agenda/1-simplicity/2023/2023-11-30-a change-of-focus-theo-intc-nuc11.md

 Elementary School Years

-* Drawing, drawin, drawing.
-Never a reprentation of something in yhe world.
+* Drawing, drawing, drawing.
+Never a representation of something in yhe world.
 Always from my imagination.
 * Camp Wintucket on Martha's Vineyard
 * On the beach: Building sand castles, things for balls to roll down,
 * In the garden: forts, treehouses,